What is the Sarbanes-Oxley Act 2002?

 Advantages

-- The most significant advantage of this act is that Sox covered companies can’t hide anything material from the shareholders and various stakeholders because the financial statements are being verified by a third party.
+• The most significant advantage of this act is that Sox-covered companies can’t hide anything material from the shareholders and various stakeholders because a third party is verifying the financial statements.

 Disadvantages/Limitations

-- The most significant disadvantage if additional cost burden to smaller companies because the Sox act doesn’t prescribe any kind of thresholds for smaller and larger companies, while larger companies might have various resources to be Sox compliant at no additional cost, smaller companies bear the brunt of additional compliance costs.
+• The most significant disadvantage is the additional cost burden on smaller companies because the Sox act doesn’t prescribe any thresholds for smaller and larger companies.
+While larger companies might have various resources to be Sox compliant at no additional cost, smaller companies bear the brunt of additional compliance costs.

-- Another disadvantage is the increased compliance fee being paid to external auditors appointed by the company due to additional compliance procedures performed by them during the course of Sox audits.
+• Another disadvantage is the increased compliance fee being paid to external auditors appointed by the company due to additional compliance procedures during Sox audits.

 Essential Points to Note about Change in Sarbanes Oxley Act

-Sarbanes Oxley Act of 2002 (SOX) laws have undergone many changes in the last 15 years for plugging all the loopholes and improved compliance by companies.
-While we look ahead for the next 15 years, there is a need for auditors, companies, regulators, and various stakeholders to keep with the changes in the market scenarios, which is very dynamic.
-There are numerous new areas to ponder over, such as technology in audits, financial reporting standards, and smoother reporting at all levels.
+Sarbanes Oxley Act of 2002 (SOX) laws have undergone many changes in the last 15 years to plug all the loopholes and improve compliance by companies.
+While we look ahead to the next 15 years, there is a need for auditors, companies, regulators, and various stakeholders to keep up with the market scenarios' changes, which are very dynamic.
+There are numerous new areas to ponder, such as technology in audits, financial reporting standards, and smoother reporting.

 Conclusion

-By reading the above, we can conclude that Sarbanes Oxley (SOX) Act promotes improved compliance, complete and accurate financial statement disclosures, puts additional responsibility on management for the authenticity of financial statements, though the compliance involves additional cost burdens for smaller companies and increased governance by the regulators but helps in achieving the ultimate goal of increased investor confidence in financial reporting information and reduced potential for management frauds.
+By reading the above, we can conclude that Sarbanes Oxley (SOX) Act promotes improved compliance and complete and accurate financial statement disclosures and puts additional responsibility on management for the authenticity of financial statements.
+However, the compliance involves additional cost burdens for smaller companies and increased governance by the regulators.
+Still, it helps achieve the ultimate goal of increased investor confidence in financial reporting information and reducing the potential for management frauds.

 This has been a guide to What is the Sarbanes Oxley Act 2002 (SOX) and its Definition.
-Here we six steps of the annual Sarbanes Oxley Act (SOX), and components along with the examples, advantages, and disadvantages.
+Here are six steps of the annual Sarbanes Oxley Act (SOX) and its components, examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –